Disclaimer & Terms of Use:

 Starter Bar Systems

-DIY OPTION FOR MAKING A PLATE (Disclaimer: Not endorsing, just showing.)
+DIY OPTION FOR MAKING A PLASTIC FOOT PLATE (Disclaimer: Not endorsing, just showing.)

 Video 1 on how to use a cutting board and hockey pucks.